jalantechnologies/handbook/product-management/index.md

 It is one of the **hardest jobs** because even though you don't have official authority on engineering, design or customer, you need to inspire them in such a way that they respect you and see you as a leader.
 This is a title not given, but earned.

-### Overview

-This section talks about each of the above steps in bit more details.

 #### 1. Understanding Problem

-**TLDR: Understand problem and start product requirement document (PRD) using this [template](https://assets.plan.io/files/Planio-Product-Requirements-Document-Template.pdf)**
+**Goal: Understand problem and start product requirement document (PRD) using this [template](https://assets.plan.io/files/Planio-Product-Requirements-Document-Template.pdf)**

 The first step is to figure out what problem to solve.
 This is the **hardest part**.
 If you get this wrong, everything else would result in waste.
 AT JTC, often your customer would tell you the problem statement(s).
 [5 Whys](https://en.wikipedia.org/wiki/Five_whys) is a good interrogative technique to use while doing the discovery and understanding the problem statement.